-26. The OSCE/ODIHR guidelines are based on the view that significant differences exist between the print and the broadcast media.
+- 110. The OSCE/ODIHR guidelines are based on the view that significant differences exist between the print and the broadcast media.
 Publicly funded broadcasters must provide a complete and impartial picture of the entire political spectrum in their coverage of election; private broadcasters should also abide by standards of impartiality in their news and current affairs and offer fair and accurate coverage of elections.
-The view is however accepted that the print media is entitled to partisanship but should adhere to journalistic ethics while simultaneously it is recognised that their journalists are not protected from pressures from their editors or political pressures.

-27. Inherent in Recommendation 99 (15) referred to (above # 4) is an unacknowledged bias recognised by many scholars in media law, that of the different treatment of the printed press and broadcasting.
+The view is however accepted that the print media is entitled to partisanship but should adhere to journalistic ethics while simultaneously it is recognised that their journalists are not protected from pressures from their editors or political pressures. - 111.
+Inherent in Recommendation 99 (15) referred to above (paragraph 7) is an unacknowledged bias recognised by many scholars in media law, that of the different treatment of the printed press and broadcasting.
 It follows from the reading of Article 10 that rules on licensing broadcasting in the Member States of the Council of Europe must meet the requirements of Article 10 of the European Convention and have to be necessary in a democratic society in one or more of the interests which freedom of expression is conditioned on.
-The Recommendation 99 (15) explicitly submits that: Regulatory frameworks on media coverage of elections may not interfere with the editorial independence of the print media.

-28. Accordingly the guarantee to scrutinise undue interference in the editorial freedom of the media is not valid in case of the print media, which means that the main argument of the media analysis collapses.

-29. It is important to point out here that the distinction referred to between editorial freedom of printed press and that of broadcasting have not been underscored to this degree in the European Court's case law.

-30. The principles regarding the press' social responsibilities are formulated primarily with regard to the print media although they doubtless apply also to the audiovisual media, as the Court explicitly submitted in the case of Jersild v.
-Denmark where it also stated: "Whilst the press must not overstep the bounds set, inter alia, in the interest of "the protection of the reputation or rights of others", it is nevertheless incumbent on to impart information and ideas of public interest.
+The Recommendation 99 (15) explicitly submits that: Regulatory frameworks on media coverage of elections may not interfere with the editorial independence of the print media. - 112.
+Accordingly the guarantee to scrutinise undue interference in the editorial freedom of the media is not valid in case of the print media, which means that the main argument of the media analysis collapses. - 113.
+It is important to point out here that the distinction referred to between editorial freedom of printed press and that of broadcasting have not been underscored to this degree in the European Court's case law. - 114.
+The principles regarding the social responsibilities of the press are formulated primarily with regard to the print media although they doubtless apply also to the audiovisual media, as the Court explicitly submitted in the case of Jersild v.
+Denmark where it also stated: "Whilst the press must not overstep the bounds set, inter alia, in the interest of "the protection of the reputation or rights of others", it is nevertheless incumbent on it to impart information and ideas of public interest.
 Not only does the press have the task of imparting such information and ideas: the public also has a right to receive them.
-Were it otherwise, the press would be unable to play its vital role of "public watchdog".33 broadcast very widely.34 The Court has furthermore submitted that: "In considering the "duties and responsibilities" of a journalist, the potential impact of the medium concerned is an important factor and it is commonly acknowledged that the audiovisual media have often a much more immediate and powerful effect than the print media.35 The audiovisual media have means of conveying through images meanings which the print media are not able to impart."36 In more recent case law the Court has submitted that a prohibited measure (political advertising), which was applied only to radio and television broadcasts, and not to other media such as the press, "while the domestic authorities may have had valid reasons for this differential treatment, a prohibition of political advertising which applies only to certain media, and not to others, does not appear to be of a particularly pressing nature."37
+Were it otherwise, the press would be unable to play its vital role of "public watchdog".
+33 - 115.
+The Court's distinction is predominantly concerned with the immediate impact of broadcasting and it has therefore underscored that the principle of the diversity of views in broadcasting is especially valid in relation to audio-visual media, whose programmes are often broadcast very widely.34 The Court has furthermore submitted that: "In considering the "duties and responsibilities" of a journalist, the potential impact of the medium concerned is an important factor and it is commonly acknowledged that the audiovisual media have often a much more immediate and powerful effect than the print media.35 The audiovisual media have means of conveying through images meanings which the print media are not able to impart."36 In more recent case law the Court has submitted with respect to a prohibited measure (political advertising), which was applied only to radio and television broadcasts, and not to other media such as the press, "while the domestic authorities may have had valid reasons for this differential treatment, a prohibition of political advertising which applies only to certain media, and not to others, does not appear to be of a particularly pressing nature."37